-The final deadline for all applications for Fall 2021 admission is April 1, 2021.
+The Fall 2021 final application deadline is April 1, 2021.

 Please note: If you are awarded the Truman Scholarship, Georgetown University will provide a match of up to $30,000 to cover cost-of-education expenses, e.g. tuition and related fees, living expenses, textbooks, etc.

-- Your resume or CV
+- Resume or CV